toybreaker/slavina/_series/_making-sense-of-it-all.md

 title: Making Sense of It All
 subtitle:
 description:
-publish: # notyet or blank
+publish: notyet # notyet or blank
 image: /assets/p/paintings/davina-stephens-2019006.jpg
 year: 2015-2019
 ---